 For the first time in his life, Belding was without his gun or someone close by to help him.
 As he saw the young man begin to leave as his daughter wanted, he found his courage once more and raised his voice to follow him.

-It was at times such as that when Belding feared most for his life, realizing that he was so despised and hated by his own slaves, that there might come a time when he could face almost certain death at their hands, and there would be no one to help him.
+It was at times such as that when Belding feared most for his life, realizing that he was so despised and hated by his own slaves, that there could come a time when he could face almost certain death at their hands, and there would be no one to help him.
 His daughter wouldn’t.
 She would be more likely to side with them.
 Charles, his son from his previous marriage, was away for a few more days, but was useless at the best of times and would never lift a hand to help his own father.

 Once they had dealt with the father, it would not take much to deal with the son.
-If the house were to burn down around them both after that, with their bodies in their respective beds and the womenfolk out of the house, who might know what had happened?
+If the house were to burn down around them both after that, with their bodies in their respective beds and the womenfolk out of the house, who would know what had happened?
 It was no comfort to him to realize that his youngest child, Elizabeth, would be the one to light the match and would then see that the truth might never be learned.
-He could not understand how he might have brought such an unnatural child into the world.
+He could not understand how he could have brought such an unnatural child into the world.

 There was a trickle of blood down Elizabeth’s face.
 He had been shown in a bad light and, as with most weak men, he found refuge in hiding behind bluster and making threats to those too helpless to oppose him.
 William had brought to the forefront a long-held fear that had been growing in the minds of many plantation owners after a few glaring examples that had shown what the future possibly had in store: that a slave revolt was always possible.
-This war wouldn’t help in that, but would add just another layer of uncertainty in what the outcome might be.
+This war wouldn’t help in that, but would add just another layer of uncertainty in what the outcome would be.
 The South had better win this war as fast as they could, or risk a revolt from within.

 “So how will you deal with me, Father?
 How?
 Will you strip me and whip me in the yard as you do with those others who displease you, or try to avoid your persistent advances?
 Will you manacle me, as you do them, and lock me up at night?”
 She was being reckless in her own anger.
 “What a pity I am only a woman, and your daughter, and am only fit to be raped”—he took a step toward her, but then thought better of it—“whipped senseless, or beaten into submission, which you know so well how to do, as your own father and grandfather did.”
 He did not like to have his less-creditable pursuits thrown at him by his own daughter.
 She always stood in his way and could bring the worst out in him all too easily.